ColmKeyes/Sentinel-1-Coherence-Pipeline/README.md

 ### Disturbance Event Detection:

-Notes: These events need to be improved.
+Notes: Take these from the CCD_mapping section.
+These events need to be improved.
 They have incorrect legends, I think the legends are too in the way, the y-axis labels are not visible.
 Also the coherence value is averaged here so that needs to be improved.

 We see disturbed forest areas in the three subplots on the right.
 Given the large coherence estimation windows used, we can see the clear difference between the intact forest and the disturbed forest areas.